vijitdua/ucdavis-stdt-4-jr-app-dev-assesment-/README.md

 # UC Davis STDT 4 Jr. Application Developer Assessment — Vijit Dua

-This repository is an attempt of an assessment required for the UC Davis STDT 4 Jr. App.
+This repository is an attempt of an assessment required for the second (& final) stage of the UC Davis STDT 4 Jr. App.
 Dev.
-Role and has been uploaded to GitHub as required by the IET for submission.
+Role application and has been uploaded to GitHub as required by the IET for submission.
 To understand the requirements of the assessment and this project, refer to the [Assessment Requirements](./assessment-requirements.pdf).